-Bulk Add To prevent data loss, each created record is directly sent to the server.
-However, sometimes network will not be available, that's why we must be able to send multiple records in one request when network comes back.

-Search records are public, letting anyone to search them.
-A user must be able to search records by selecting any combination of user, run identifier, before and/or after a timestamp and a precise location (eg. loc=49.2147,2.4201).
-From this functionnality, it must be possible to retrieve every records of a run to display it to your end user or to retrieve every records between two timestamps to see who ran this afternoon.
-If you (fear to) encounter some problems with float equalities, you can convert latitude and lontitude to integers before storing and searching them in the database.

-Bulk Delete A user must be able to delete multiple runs at once (we don't want to delete records separately as it would change the meaning of the associated run).
+- Bulk Add To prevent data loss, each created record is directly sent to the server.
+However, sometimes network will not be available, that's why we must be able to send multiple records in one request when network comes back. - Search records are public, letting anyone to search them.
+A user must be able to search records by selecting any combination of user, run identifier, before and/or after a timestamp and inside a defined rectangular area (eg. between 48.8400, 2.1000 and 49.2147, 2.4201).
+From this functionnality, it must be possible to retrieve every records of a run to display it to your end user or to retrieve every records in a specific zone at a specific date to see if a place is crowded. - Bulk Delete A user must be able to delete multiple runs at once (we don't want to delete records separately as it would change the meaning of the associated run).
 The bulk delete operation is the less straightforward one.
 If you don't see how to implement this one, look at the data returned by the search operation corresponding to the objects you want to delete and see what information you can extract to trigger a deletion.

-As you will benchmark your application later, try to be clever when using Datastore: you can set indexes, do bulk add and delete, etc. If you don't want to code the whole application, you can use one of the skeleton available here: https://gitlab.inria.fr/qdufour/tlc-student/tree/master/lab1.
+As you will benchmark your application later, try to be clever when using Datastore: you can set indexes, do bulk add and delete, etc.